-Long John could trace his lineage back to the earliest MacDonalds, the Lords of the Isles and beyond that, to Robert the Bruce himself.
-His family, the Keppoch MacDonalds, marched with Bonnie Prince Charlie in his Jacobite Rebellion.
-Alexander, the clan chief, even counselled against Culloden as the choice of location on which to meet the English but alas, he was over-ruled and died in battle with many of his colleagues.
+Long John’s lineage traces back to the earliest MacDonalds, the Lords of the Isles and beyond that, to Robert the Bruce himself.
+His family, the Keppoch MacDonalds, marched with Bonnie Prince Charlie in the Jacobite Rebellion.
+Alexander, the clan chief, even counselled against the use of Culloden as the battlefield but was ultimately overruled and died in the conflict with his kin.
 Long John was born just 53 years after the battle and the reverberations must still have been rumbling on as he grew.
 It was perhaps a little of this rebellious family spirit that attracted him to distilling in the first place.

-On his death in 1865 the distillery passed to John’s son – Donald.
-He marketed the whisky as Long John’s Dew of Ben Nevis and expanded the distillery to include a second premises nearby (which no longer exists).
-Like many distilleries though, the good times didn’t last and Ben Nevis was closed in 1908.
-The next century saw an unsettled period of ownership changes and closures until it was finally bought in 1989 by Japanese whisky giant Nikka.
-A Visitor Centre and Cafe was added in 1991 and then in 1996 they launched a new 10 year old single malt as the brands flagship whisky.
+Upon his death in 1865, the distillery passed to John’s son – Peter.
+He marketed the whisky as Long John’s Dew of Ben Nevis and expanded to include a second distillery nearby.
+Like many distilleries though, the good times weren’t to last and Ben Nevis closed in 1908.
+The next century saw great unsettlement with new owners coming and going and lengthy periods of closure.
+Then, in 1989, the distillery was bought by Japanese whisky producer Nikka.
+A Visitor Centre and Cafe were added in 1991 and in 1996 came the launch of a new 10-year-old single malt.

 This particular Ben Nevis was released by The Vintage Malt Whisky Co, an independent bottler founded in 1992 by Brian Crook, a former export director for a well-known distiller.
 He set out with the aim of hunting down and bottling exceptional casks from some of Scotland’s finest distilleries.
 The Vintage portfolio includes the Finlaggan and Ileach brands and The Cooper’s Choice range of single casks.